Octacalcium phosphate: Material properties

-The three crystal types (spherule, ribbon like, and plate) all exhibit flexural behavior with some displaying brittle characteristics and others displaying ductile characteristics.
-Spherule and Ribbon like crystals display brittle characteristics, similar to ceramics, deforming elastically up to a maximum stress and then immediately fracturing (irreversible deformation).
-Plate crystals however displayed more ductile characteristics.
+The three crystal types (spherule, ribbon like, and plate) all exhibit flexural behavior; some have brittle characteristics, others have ductile characteristics.
+Spherule- and ribbon-like crystals are brittle, similar to ceramics; deforming elastically up to a maximum stress, then immediately fracturing (irreversible deformation).
+Plate crystals, however, displayed more ductile characteristics.
 Unlike spherule and ribbon like crystals, plate crystals deformed elastically up to the maximum stress, but did not fracture, instead transitioning into plastic deformation similar to metals and some polymers.

 Synthesis

 Due to the multitude of implications of octacalcium phosphate (OCP), many synthesis methods have been developed as well as strides to upscale the overall production rate of octacalcium phosphate.
 Methods include precipitation reactions, hydrolysis reactions, aging, and ion substitution.
-Previously stated methods have all been able to produce high-purity octacalcium phosphate, but in order to upscale the production of OCP, it is imperative to control the reaction conditions as slight deviations in molarity, pH, or temperature can easily lead to different calcium phosphate variations such as dicalcium phosphate or hydroxyapatite.
+Previously stated methods have all been able to produce high-purity OCP; but, to upscale the production of OCP, it is imperative to control the reaction conditions as slight deviations in molarity, pH, or temperature can easily lead to different calcium phosphate variations such as dicalcium phosphate or hydroxyapatite.

 Precipitation

 Precipitation involves mixing Ca(CH3COO)2 (calcium acetate) with a sodium phosphate solution usually consisting of a mixture of Na2HPO4 (disodium phosphate) and NaH2PO4 (sodium hydrogen phosphate).
-The reaction constraints for precipitation reactions consisted of a calcium acetate molarity of 0.04 M, and sodium phosphate solution molarity of 0.04 M. Finally, pH levels ranged from 5.0 to 6.5 and temperature levels ranged from 37°C - 90°C.
+The reaction constraints for precipitation reactions consisted of a calcium acetate molarity of 0.04 M, and sodium phosphate solution molarity of 0.04 M. pH ranged from 5.0 to 6.5; temperatures ranged from 37 – 90 °C.

 Hydrolysis

-Synthesis of octacalcium phosphate is typically done via the hydrolysis of α-tricalcium phosphate (ɑ-TCP).
-In order to create OCP, ɑ-TCP along with calcium carbonate and brushite (CaHPO4*2H2O) are formed into a solid state in preparation for the hydrolysis.
-The hydrolysis reaction can then be performed by combining the previously prepared ɑ-TCP and 0.0016 M phosphoric acid at 25 °C and a pH of 6.
-During hydrolysis reactions, in order to prevent deviation from octacalcium phosphate, it is imperative to maintain a calcium phosphate (Ca/P) ratio of 1.33.
+OCP is typically synthesized via hydrolysis of α-tricalcium phosphate (ɑ-TCP).
+To create OCP, ɑ-TCP along with calcium carbonate and brushite (CaHPO4*2H2O) are formed into a solid state in preparation for the hydrolysis.
+The hydrolysis reaction can then be performed by combining the previously prepared ɑ-TCP and 0.0016 M phosphoric acid at 25°C and a pH of 6.
+During hydrolysis, in order to prevent deviation from octacalcium phosphate, it is imperative to maintain a calcium phosphate (Ca/P) ratio of 1.33.

 Aging

-Aging reactions are conducted similar to the precipitation reactions, but precipitation reactions can occasionally produce poorly defined particles due to the fast precipitation process.
-So, upon finishing the precipitation reaction the solution is mixed gently for times varying from 3 to 12 hours which results in well defined octacalcium phosphate crystals which can then be extracted via filtration using membrane fillers.
+Aging reactions are conducted similar to the precipitation reactions, but precipitation can occasionally produce poorly defined particles due to the fast precipitation process.
+So, upon finishing the precipitation reaction, the solution is mixed gently for times varying from 3 to 12 hours which results in well-defined OCP crystals which can then be extracted via filtration using membrane fillers.